viprlab/viprlab.github.io/_posts/2016-05-30-New-beginnings.md

 Our ethos revolves around the following points that we think are essential to build a strong research group:

-- Supporting faculty-postgraduate-undergraduate research cohesion
+- Faculty-postgraduate-undergraduate research cohesion *Projects are not independent work.
+They should involve everyone.*
-- Conducive research environment
+- Persuasive research environment -- *People learn best by example.
+A little dose of competition wouldn't hurt.*
-- Paper reading group -- Learn to do better research by first...reading more.
+- Paper reading group -- *To do better research, start reading more.*

 {% include image.html url="http://www.cayoanimalwelfaresociety.org/wp-content/uploads/2014/09/EyelashViper2.jpg
-" max_width="480px" %}
+" max_width="240px" %}